Triple Chocolate Pound Cake

 - The pound cake can be baked in two loaf pans instead of a bundt cake.
 Divide between two well-greased 9×5-inch loaf pans and bake for 40-50 minutes.

 - If the ganache looks curdled or grainy, the emulsion has broken.
-To fix broken ganache, warm it in a double boiler while whisking fast and continuously until the emulsion comes back together and is smooth.
+To fix the broken ganache, warm it in a double boiler while whisking fast and continuously until the emulsion comes back together and is smooth.

 The pound cake can be stored at room temperature for up to 5 days (and tastes even better after sitting overnight).
 Leftover cake can be frozen for up to 3 months.
 To freeze a full cake, wrap the plain cake (no ganache) in plastic wrap and a layer of aluminum foil.
 Thaw completely, then add ganache before serving.
 To freeze individual slices, freeze on a sheet pan for a few hours, then wrap in a layer of plastic wrap and store in a freezer bag.
 Unwrap before thawing.